mjacobus/mjacobus.github.io/_posts/2015-08-28-first-steps-on-my-brand-new-mac-air.md

 ---
 layout: post
-title: My first steps on my brand new mac air
+title: My first steps on my brand new Mac Air
 tags: [MacOS]
 ---

-So today I got my Mac Air 13", 8GB.
+So today I got my Mac Air 13", 8GB, 128GB SSD.
 I am a brand new mac user and I chose this product because it sutes me well.
 Besides the very nice finishings (I may be inventing a word here) that battery lasts forever.
 I can program the whole time in a flight from Germany to Brasil!